NargizkaK/gift-shop-drupal/README.md

     git clone https://github.com/lagoon-examples/drupal-base.git drupal-base && cd $_
     ```

-2. Make sure you don't have anything running on port 80 on the host machine (like a web server) then run `pygmy-go up`
+2. Make sure you don't have anything running on port 80 on the host machine (like a web server) then run `pygmy`

 3. Build and start the build images:

     ```bash
-    docker-compose up -d
+    docker compose up -d
-    docker-compose exec cli composer install
+    docker compose exec cli composer install
     ```

+4. Launch your CLI to run composer & drush commands:

+    ```bash
+    docker compose exec cli bash
+    ```

+5. Install your Drupal site with Drush Site Install:

+    ```bash
+    drush si -y
+    ```

-4. Visit the new site @ `http://drupal-base.docker.amazee.io`
+6. Visit the new site @ `http://.gift-shop-drupal.docker.amazee.io`

 * If any steps fail, you're safe to rerun from any point.
 Starting again from the beginning will just reconfirm the changes.